How To: Cook Bacon

 The thing with bacon is that there’s good bacon and bad bacon.
 As one ages, as one does, they learn the difference between good bacon and bad bacon.
 I, personally, have turned into quite the bacon snob.

-This how to is dedicated to bacon snobbery.
+This bacon cooking guide is dedicated to bacon snobbery.

 2 Methods